The abelian part of a compatible system and l-independence of the Tate conjecture: Introduction

-Since the Langlands reciprocity conjecture is wide open\footnote{ The function field analogue of the Langlands conjecture (for $\GL_n$) is proved by Lafforgue \cite{Laf02}.
-For recent advance of the Langlands conjecture, see \cite{BLGGT14}.}, Conjecture \ref{D} in general is out of reach, especially when the irreducibles of $V_\ell\otimes\bar{\Q}_\ell$ are not all of dimension one or two.
-However, the next conjecture, which follows from the above one, is the motivation of this paper.
+Since both the semisimplicity conjecture and the Langlands reciprocity conjecture are wide open\footnote{ The function field analogue of the Langlands conjecture (for $\GL_n$) is proved by Lafforgue \cite{La02}.
+For recent advances toward the Langlands conjecture, see \cite{BLGGT14}.}, Conjecture \ref{D} in general is out of reach, especially when the irreducibles of $V_\ell\otimes\overline{\Q}_\ell$ are not all of dimension one or two.
+However, the next conjecture, which is a special case of the above one, can be established via $\ell$-independence of $\{V_\ell\}_\ell$ in some cases.

+\begin{definition} Let $V$ be a finite dimensional semisimple representation over a field of a group $G$.
+The \emph{abelian part} $V^{\mathrm{ab}}$ of $V$ is defined to be the maximal abelian subrepresentation of $V$. \end{definition}

-\begin{customconj}{Ab} Let $\{V_\ell\}_\ell$ be a strictly compatible rational system arising from geometry, with the exceptional set $S$.
-Denote by $V_\ell^{\mathrm{ab}}$ the maximal abelian subrepresentation of the semisimplification $V_\ell^{\ss}$ of $V_\ell$.
-Then the abelian part $\{V_\ell^{\mathrm{ab}}\}_\ell$ is also strictly compatible rational with the same exceptional set $S$. \end{customconj}
+\begin{customconj}{Ab} \textit{Let $\{V_\ell\}_\ell$ be a semisimple rational strictly compatible system arising from geometry, with exceptional set $S$.
+Then the abelian part $\{V_\ell^{\mathrm{ab}}\}_\ell$ of $\{V_\ell\}_\ell$ is also rational strictly compatible with exceptional set contained in $S$.} \end{customconj}